What are NFTs? A Complete Guide to Non-Fungible Tokens

 Are NFTs dead?

 The speculative bubble of 2021-2022 has deflated significantly, but NFT technology is still actively used and developed.
-The use cases have shifted from speculative art trading toward gaming, digital identity, and real-world asset tokenization.
-The technology itself is not dead, but treating NFTs as get-rich-quick investments is no longer viable.
+Use cases have shifted toward gaming, digital identity, and real-world asset tokenization.

 Should beginners buy NFTs?